rkitover/windows-dev-guide/README.md

 , then relaunch your terminal session.

-This is the old install script for this guide using Chocolatey if you would prefer to use it instead of winget and scoop:
+This is the old install script for this guide using Chocolatey if you would prefer to use it instead of WinGet and Scoop:

 [//]: # "BEGIN INCLUDED choco-install.ps1"